biojava/biojava-tutorial/structure/alignment.md

 4. FATCAT - flexible.
 5. Smith-Waterman superposition

-CE and FATCAT both use structural similarity to align the structures, while Smith-Waterman performs a local sequence alignment and then displays the result in 3D.
+**CE** and **FATCAT** both use structural similarity to align the structures, while **Smith-Waterman** performs a local sequence alignment and then displays the result in 3D.
 See below for descriptions of the algorithms.

-Since BioJava version 4.1.0, multiple structure alignments can be generated and visualized.
+Since BioJava version 4.1.0, multiple structures can be compared at the same time in a **multiple structure alignment**, that can later be visualized in Jmol.
 The algorithm is described in detail below.
-As an overview, it uses any pairwise alignment algorithm and a reference structure to align all of the structures.
-Then, it runs a Monte Carlo optimization method to determine the residue equivalencies between all the strucutures, identifying conserved structural motifs.
+As an overview, it uses any pairwise alignment algorithm and a **reference** structure to per perform an alignment of all the structures.
+Then, it runs a **Monte Carlo** optimization to determine the residue equivalencies among all the strucutures, identifying conserved **structural motifs**.

 ## Alignment User Interface

-Before going the details how to use the algorithms programmatically, let's take a look at the user interface that cames with the *biojava-structure-gui* module.
+Before going the details how to use the algorithms programmatically, let's take a look at the user interface that comes with the *biojava-structure-gui* module.

+### Pairwise Alignment GUI

+Generating an instance of the GUI is just one line of code:

 ```java
 AlignmentGui.getInstance();